Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: Empirical Study

-The analysis uncovered that believing in an (almost) utopian future (CT-UF) and considering technology the main or inevitable driver of societal progress (TC-PD) are not only the most expressed core TSD aspects but also co-occur in ten of the 14 analyzed texts.
-This discursive strategy creates a compelling narrative: It first portrays AI as the inevitable culmination of technological progress (TC-PD), and then heralds an era of unparalleled, universally shared prosperity driven by that progress (CT-UF).
-This dual assertion of historical inevitability plus utopian promise functions to legitimize current AI development and deployment paradigms, justifying immense investment and focus (ADD-JU).
+This discursive strategy creates a compelling narrative.
+It first portrays AI as the inevitable culmination of technological progress, and then heralds an era of unparalleled, universally shared prosperity driven by that progress.
+This dual assertion of historical inevitability and utopian promise functions to legitimize current AI development and deployment paradigms, justifying immense investment and focus.
 Additionally, this narrative can be used to marginalize critical perspectives or calls for caution as ``anti-progress'' or unduly pessimistic (cf. ``AI doomers'').
 In doing so, it subtly downplays the intricate requirements of social adaptation, robust governance, and inclusive human agency essential for the responsible development of AI.

-\subsection{Pro-TSD Risk Acknowledgment}
+\subsubsection{Pro-TSD Risk Acknowledgment}

+While explicit acknowledgment of risk is the most common anti-TSD response to concerns, the data reveal that it was never the final word in any of the analyzed texts.
+In 13 of the 14 texts (92\%), risk acknowledgment was followed by a discursive move aimed at managing, justifying, or resolving the concern in a pro-TSD manner (the single text where this did not occur is \texttt{ andreessen-2023-manifesto} because it acknowledges no concerns at all).

+This discursive strategy is exemplified by \texttt{ taneja-2022-consequences}.
+This text is part of a book that aims to redefine how technology is developed and invested in, moving towards a more responsible model in which technology must be ethically sound and beneficial.
+It is part of a narrative ecosystem responding to growing public and regulatory concerns about the negative impacts of technology, offering forward-looking, constructive paths that align technological development with societal good (e.g., \texttt{ pichai-2020-regulate}, \texttt{ amodei-2023-scaling}, \texttt{ suleyman-2024-containment}).
+Consider the following excerpt:

+\begin{quote} Throughout history, technology has often been great.
+But now it must also be good.

+Companies that create technology that does good and avoids harmful, unintended consequences will win in the years to come.
+Investing for financial returns and for positive impact are no longer two different things.
+They are now the same thing.

+Today's powerful technologies have too much destructive potential [...]
+Now, imagine how Moore's law and Metcalfe's law could accelerate the damage done by a biased or rogue artificial intelligence. \cite[p.~16]{taneja_intended_2022} \end{quote}